isaacto/smemo/README.md

     mydict(session.setcache({'pi': 3.1415936, 'e': 2.7182818}), 'const')
     print(mydict(session, 'const')['pi'])

-Finally, you can call a function without caching it, by either of the
+Finally, you can call a function without caching it:
-following:

-    session.call(efib, 7)
     efib(session.callonly, 7)

 The skipping of caching does not extend to the calls made by efib.
 If